Application: Distribution & Logistics, Integrated Rack & Shelving

 - Streamline order picking, packaging and shipment

-To make room for additional inventory, the primary Briggs & Stratton Distribution Center added 150,000 sq. ft. on to its existing facility.
+To make room for additional inventory, the primary Briggs & Stratton Distribution Center added 150,000 square feet onto its existing facility.
 The building addition needed a way to effectively store over 30,000 more SKUs and facilitate expedited order fulfillment.

-Briggs & Stratton could build up to a 225,000 sq. ft. addition to facilitate the inventory and provide room for growth.
-With the help of Cubic Designs and Storage Systems Midwest, they were able to reduce that number to 150,000 sq. ft. by utilizing a mezzanine for vertical storage.
-A two-level mezzanine which offered three levels of storage was custom designed to fit the 34’ tall space.
+Briggs & Stratton could build up to a 225,000-square-foot addition to facilitate the inventory and provide room for growth.
+With the help of Cubic Designs and Storage Systems Midwest, they were able to reduce that number to 150,000 square feet by utilizing a mezzanine for vertical storage.
+A two-level mezzanine which offered three levels of storage was custom designed to fit the 34-foot-tall space.
 Mezzanine installation and construction of the addition occurred simultaneously which enabled the mezzanine’s massive footplates and columns to be installed below the concrete floor for added structural support.
 Reducing obstructions by minimizing the amount of columns and concealing footplates was critical for operations.
 As an added feature, a catwalk and ramp were installed to connect the new mezzanine to existing mezzanine racking and storage in the adjacent building.